Werewolf: Becoming a werewolf

 The phenomenon of repercussion, the power of animal metamorphosis, or of sending out a familiar, real or spiritual, as a messenger, and the supernormal powers conferred by association with such a familiar, are also attributed to the magician, male and female, all the world over; and witch superstitions are closely parallel to, if not identical with, lycanthropic beliefs, the occasional involuntary character of lycanthropy being almost the sole distinguishing feature.
-In another direction the phenomenon of repercussion is asserted to manifest itself in connection with the bush-soul of the West African and the nagual of Central America; but though there is no line of demarcation to be drawn on logical grounds, the assumed power of the magician and the intimate association of the bush-soul or the nagual with a human being are not termed lycanthropy.
+In another direction, the phenomenon of repercussion is asserted to manifest itself in connection with the bush-soul of the West African and the nagual of Central America; although there is no line of demarcation to be drawn on logical grounds, the assumed power of the magician and the intimate association of the bush-soul or the nagual with a human being are not termed lycanthropy.

-The curse of lycanthropy was also considered by some scholars as being a divine punishment.
+The curse of lycanthropy was also considered by some scholars as being the outcome of divine judgment.
 Werewolf literature shows many examples of God or saints allegedly cursing those who invoked their wrath with lycanthropy.
 Such is the case of Lycaon, who was turned into a wolf by Zeus as punishment for slaughtering one of his own sons and serving his remains to the gods as a dinner.
-Those who were excommunicated by the Roman Catholic Church were also said to become werewolves.
+Those who were excommunicated by the Catholic Church were also said to become werewolves.